What to do when someone dies

 We know how difficult and disorientating it can be when someone you love dies.
 We’ll guide you through all the different things you’ll need to think about, decide and do.
 We're here to help.

 Here are some steps to help support and guide you through the key things you'll need to do after a death.
-Alternatively, you can contact us straight away and we can advise you on what to do next, whichever is best for you.
+Alternatively, you can contact us straight away and we'll advise you on what to do next, whichever is best for you.
 We're here to help 24 hours a day, 7 days a week.

 Medical Certificate of Cause of Death